-- 1. Select the check box next to the subsection title to include this text in the report. - A description of the results list is displayed below the subsection title. - 2.
-Click the issues list heading to expand the options. - 3.
-Select the attributes used to group the results list. - If you group by category, the recommendations, abstract, and explanation for the category are also included in the report. - 4.
-(Optional) Refine the issues shown in this subsection by using the search function.
-(See "Searching for Issues" on page 28.) - 5.
-Select or clear the Limit number of Issues in each group check box. - 6.
-If you select the check box, type the number of issues to display per group.
+- Select the check box next to the subsection title to include this text in the report.
+A description of the results list is displayed below the subsection title. - 2.
+Click the issues list heading to expand the options. - Select the attributes used to group the results list.
+If you group by category, the recommendations, abstract, and explanation for the category are also included in the report. - 4.
+(Optional) Refine the issues shown in this subsection by using the search function For more details about the search syntax, see "Searching for Issues" on page 29.